Pamela Chasek: Professional memberships

 Chasek is a member of the International Studies Association and the American Political Science Association.
 She is also the founder and editor of Earth Negotiations Bulletin, a reporting service on United Nations environment and development negotiations.

 Personal life

-Chasek lives in New York with her husband and co-creator of the Earth Negotiations Bulletin, Langston J. Goree VI (Kimo) and two sons.
+Chasek grew up in New Providence, New Jersey and currently lives in New York with her husband and co-creator of the Earth Negotiations Bulletin, Langston J. Goree VI (Kimo).
+She has two sons.